 This book warns young readers to get ready… as a 12-year-old girl living in Britain in the 1880s, you are about to start work for a wealthy family.
 You will be busy all day long as a Victorian servant.
 The humorous illustrations make learning fun, and encourage young readers to engage with the central servant character.

 The Volunteers at the Museum Shop offer an old fashioned Mail Order service.
-You identify the book and send us the money and we will post it to you.
+You identify the book or item that you want, we tell you the total cost including postage, you send us the money and we then post it to you.

 Use these links to continue browsing our Book pages: